-Interest-rate risk in the bank portfolio is calculated as the minimum of the above-mentioned four scenarios.
+IRRBB at 31 December 2022 is calculated as corresponding to the largest potential loss from six standardised interest-rate shock scenarios as specified in the EBA's guidelines.
+These involve a parallel shift up and down in the interest-rate curve, a steeper interest-rate curve (short rates down and long rates up), a flatter interest-rate curve (short rates up and long rates down) and short rates up and down in the interest-rate curve.
+The size of the shock is 200 basis points (bp) for parallel interest-rate shifts, 300 bp for short rates and 150 bp for long rates.
+The calculations address the effect on equity (the economic value of equity (EVE) method).
 The stress test shows that the company, in conditions corresponding to any of the scenarios, will in reality secure a gain and that no risk of loss is calculated.
-The interest-rate risk on the balance sheet is, and must be, lower than the limit for interest-rate risk in the balance sheet, which comprises 0.75 per cent of the core tier 1 capital.
+The interest-rate risk in the balance sheet is, and must be, lower than the limit for interest-rate risk in the balance sheet, which comprises 0.75 per cent of the tier 1 capital.